vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 1. Start with existing words or facts
 2. Find related words or facts
-3. Mark newly found words or facts so you don’t trip over them multiple times
+3. Mark newly found words or facts so you don't trip over them multiple times
 4. Mark words or facts that you want to ignore or be treated as a successful find
 5. Store found facts